 Procedure

-Preparing H2O2 dilutions
+Preparing H2O2 Dilutions

-Stock 3% hydrogen peroxide has a concentration of 0.882 M. Prepare five dilutions ranging from 0.0882M to 0.176 M. Prepare these solutions volumetrically, but prepare them additively since the solute is very dilute and volumes of water are additive.
+Stock 3% hydrogen peroxide has a concentration of 0.882 M. Prepare five dilutions ranging from 0.882 M to 0.176 M (Table 2).
+Prepare these solutions volumetrically, but prepare them additively since the solute is very dilute and volumes of water are additive.

 Place the solutions in a constant temperature water bath or leave them on the bench top to equilibrate at room temperature.
 A temperature range of 20-25 C (293 – 298 K) is good for this reaction.

-Preparing the reaction vessel
+Preparing the Reaction Vessel

 To determine the volume of the reaction vessel, fill a large test tube to the top with water and insert a 1-hole rubber stopper into the test tube until tight and water pushes out the sides and through the top.

-Remove the stopper to determine the exact volume of the water.
+Remove the stopper and pour the water into a graduated cylinder to determine the exact volume of the water.
 This is the total volume of the reaction vessel (test tube).

-Measuring oxygen evolution
+Measuring Oxygen Evolution

 Replace the water with 50 mL of the first hydrogen peroxide solution and place it back into the water bath.
-Once equilibrated, add a reaction disc and seal the system with a stopper connected to a gas pressure sensor.
+Once equilibrated, add the platinum-coated reaction disc and seal the system with a stopper connected to a gas pressure sensor.
+These discs are commonly-used in contact lens cleaning systems.

-Once the pressure sensor is setup to acquire data, run the experiment for 120 seconds.
+Once the pressure sensor is setup to acquire data at 2 points/s, run the experiment for 120 s.
 Bubbles should be observed as the peroxide is decomposed to oxygen gas and water.
-Release the pressure and replace the solution with the next hydrogen peroxide solution.
+Release the pressure, dispose of the solution, rinse, and replace the solution with the next hydrogen peroxide solution.
 Repeat the gas pressure measurement until all solutions are tested.

-Data analysis
+Data Analysis

 Transfer all data files of pressure versus time to a spreadsheet program.